prepare.blog

 The rule: Don’t skip a tier to buy something from a higher one.
 A $300 freeze-dried bucket is useless if you don’t have water to rehydrate it.

-Urban vs. Rural Preppers: Same Goal, Different Playbook
+Urban vs. Rural: Same Goal, Different Playbook

 Urban preppers should optimize for density and portability.
 Space is your constraint — use under-bed bins, closet tops, and compact calorie-dense foods like nut butters, energy bars, and vacuum-sealed dry goods.
 Water storage is harder in small spaces, so keep cases of bottled water plus a quality gravity filter and purification tablets.
 Cooking off-grid indoors requires caution — butane single-burner stoves with a cracked window are safer than propane.
 For more, read cooking without power during emergencies.

 Rural preppers should optimize for depth and duration.
 Use your storage advantage — basements, outbuildings, dedicated pantry shelves.
 Buy in 25- and 50-pound bags.
 Plan for longer self-sufficiency (two weeks minimum) since resupply is further away.
 Supplement with gardening, hunting, and chest freezer backup.
+If you’re in the high desert Southwest, heat management for your storage areas becomes a year-round concern — interior closets beat outbuildings every time.

 Both should have a 72-hour emergency kit packed and ready regardless of location.

-Beyond 72 Hours: Planning for 1–2 Weeks of Self-Sufficiency
+Beyond 72 Hours: Planning for 1–2 Weeks

 The math for a family of four over two weeks: